-Normal Admissions (also known as planned or cohort admissions)
+Normal point of entry admissions (also known as planned or cohort admissions)

 The law requires that all families with a child must apply to their home authority irrespective of the location of their preferred school(s).
-This means families living in Newham must apply to London Borough of Newham, Pupil Services. .
+This means families living in Newham must apply to London Borough of Newham's School Admissions and Appeals Team.

-LB Newham's Pupil Services will:
+LB Newham's School Admissions and Appeals Team will:

 - Securely share, preferences information for schools outside of Newham, using an encrypted process, with the local authority where the preference school is located.
-This is to determine the outcome of each application (preference) and offer the highest single offer available to each Newham family who submits and application for a school place. - Notify all Newham applicants of the outcome of their school application including the name of the preference allocated or alternative allocation made.
-These will be issued via an electronic communication where the family have applied using the Pan London eAdmissions portal or letter where a paper application was completed. - Track applications to ensure all Newham families whether in year 6 in a school located in or out of Newham apply for a secondary school place or confirm they are staying on role at their current school if all through.
+This is to determine the outcome of each application (preference) and offer the highest single offer available to each Newham family who submits and application for a school place. - Notify all Newham applicants of the outcome of their school application including the name of the preference offered or alternative allocation made.
+These will be issued via an electronic communication where the family have applied using the Pan London eAdmissions portal, Newham's email or by letter if email addresses are not available. - Track applications to ensure all Newham families children receive an education?
+That means we will check if children in year 6 (attending school in or out of Newham) apply for a secondary school place and ensure the destination schools for these pupils are confirmed.
+This includes checks to those moving to private education, moving to schools outside Newham or staying on roll at their current All-Through school.